Youplala/DateABot/data/nlu.md

 - okay sorry give me another chance
 - okay let me try again sorry

+## intent:nasty_comment
+- u hot as fuck
+- you are very hot
+- you look sexy

 ## regex:Do you know
 - Do you know